-Flemington Presbyterian Church is blessed to have four wonderful choirs.
+Flemington Presbyterian Church is blessed to have five wonderful choirs.
 Each Sunday, these dedicated individuals provide beautiful music to fill our hearts and enhance our worship experience.
-Jay Smith, Director of Music/Organist, plans the weekly worship music program and leads our Chancel Choir.
+Jay Smith, Director of Music/Organist, plans the weekly worship music program and leads our Chancel Choir and Melody Singers.
 Margaret Sheneman, Director of Handbells, leads our three handbell/handchime choirs: the Memorial Ringers (adults), Joyful Ringers (grades 5-12), and Melody Chimes (grades 2-4).

 Feed the Music!

 If you shop at ShopRite, you can support the handbell choirs just by feeding your family using prepaid ShopRite cards, which never expire and may be replaced if lost.
 Cards may be purchased during fellowship time or may be ordered from Susan Miller.
-Click here to download the order form.
+Download the order form.

 The Chancel Choir performs one or two anthems each week and at special worship services.
 During the year, they also perform a major work.
 Several times throughout the year, guest soloists appear with the Chancel Choir for a truly moving musical experience.